Shalinee13/Credit-Card-Fraud-Detection-using-ML-models/README.md

 # Credit-Card-Fraud-Detection-using-ML-models
 This dataset is used to detect the credit card fraud detection.
 This is a classification problem.
 This is an imbalanced dataset based on target variable.
 So In this Project, I will use encoding and decoding techniques to balanced dataset.
+These are various techniques as follows -

+* Logistics Regression
+* Random Forest
+* Decision Tree
+* NaiveBias
+* KNN

 # About Dataset¶
 Digital payments are evolving, but so are cyber criminals.